su20yu1919/cwa-portal/README.md

 This is the same as the dataset creation page, default of Yo generated modules.
 However, right now you can't update or delete files already uploaded.
 You have to delete the entire dataset to do it.
 Few things to do:

-* You can create an entirly new layout for the page, that offers a file management system.
+* You can create an entirely new layout for the page, that offers a file management system.
 But conceptually it is pretty complex since you need to interact with the File data model.
 You can choose to keep it as is since users won't be able to see it.

 ####Toolkit